richardwark/packer-oci/workshops/packer-oci/Linux100.md

-# Docker Workshop
+# Packer Workshop - Your environment  Set Up

 ![](images/100Linux/Title100.png)

 ## Introduction
-In this lab we introduce some basic concepts of Docker, container architectures and functions.
-We will do this using a single container which provides a REST service as part of a node.js application.
-The application has two pieces, which provide a microservice.

-- Datasource: A simple JSON file included in the container
-- REST Client: To serve up data from the datasource

-You will use various Docker commands to setup, run and connect into containers.
-In this introduction you will explore concepts of Docker volumes, networking and container architecture.
+In this lab we introduce the basics of packer.
+The goal will be to create your first image and log into an instance of that image.

+To do this, you will first need packer installed on your laptop.
+Packer can then use "providers" to build images in various cloud (OCI, AWS, Abibaba) and virtualization environments.

 ***To log issues***, click here to go to the [github oracle](https://github.com/oracle/learning-library/issues/new) repository issue submission form.

 ## Objectives

-- Deploy and test a simple Docker container running a simple application
-- Introduce and use the Docker Hub registry
-- Familiarize yourself with Docker commands (ps, run, exec)
-- Understand foundational concepts of container networking and filesystem mapping
+- Prep your laptop
+-

 ## Required Artifacts